Energy and Solar Panels

 The State Government's Energy Saver Incentive offers discounts and special deals on selected energy-saving products and appliances.

-Visit the Energy Saver website to learn how to save money on your energy bills.
+Visit the Victorian Energy Upgrades for Households website to learn how to save money on your energy bills.

 Buying renewable energy

 If your home isn’t suited to solar panels or you’re not ready to make the investment, you can consider buying your power from a renewable source.

 To find out how to switch to renewable energy visit Green Power, a voluntary government-accredited program that enables your electricity provider to buy renewable energy on your household's or business's behalf.